RobMeades/ioc-client/README.md

 ...where 'Sxx' represents a socket and:

-* 'Sxu' is the socket for the SSH tunnel carrying URTP traffic (i.e. audio),
+* 'Sxu' is the socket for the SSH tunnel carrying URTP traffic (i.e. audio) from the ioc-client application ("IoC") on the Raspberry Pi to the ioc-server ("IoC) application on the Linux Server,
-* 'Sxl' is the socket for the SSH tunnel for uploading logs from the IoC application to the IoC logging application on the server,
+* 'Sxl' is the socket for the SSH tunnel for uploading logs from the ioc-client application ("IoC") on the Raspberry Pi to the ioc-log application ("Log") on the Linux Server,
-* 'Sxs' is the socket for SSH control (i.e. port 22) and,
+* 'Sxs' is the socket for SSH control (i.e. port 22) from the Linux Server back to the Raspberry Pi and,
-* 'Sxh' is the socket for the SSH tunnel carrying HTTP traffic.
+* 'Sxh' is a socket carrying HTTP traffic (two distinct cases of this: one into the Raspberry Pi for Nginx and the other from Users to the Linux Server for HLS traffic).

 'x' is either 'O' for outgoing or 'I' for incoming.